Yankees vs. Royals Player Props Betting Odds

 Torres Stats

-- Torres has collected 159 hits with 28 doubles, two triples, 25 home runs and 66 walks.
+- Torres has recorded 161 hits with 28 doubles, two triples, 25 home runs and 66 walks.
 He has driven in 66 runs with 13 stolen bases.

 Torres Recent Games